Where to See 46 Million Turkeys

 June 2, 2018 – Maine Animal Coalition VegFest

-November 2017 – 46 Million Turkeys is taking a road trip!
-We’re putting the entire collection–millions and millions–of turkey portraits in a truck to create a mobile gallery.
-Our route will take us to locations in
+In November 2017 – 46 Million Turkeys went on tour!
+We put the entire collection–millions and millions–of turkey portraits in a truck to create a mobile gallery.
+Our route took us to locations in: